No Palestinian is safe anywhere in the world

 Kinnan, Hisham, and Tahseen all applied to many top tier universities.
 I vividly remember when Kinnan and Hisham shared they had been admitted to Haverford and Brown with me.
 It was the first time I finally saw all their stress and anxiety wither away.

 They crossed their most important finish line to their high school careers.
 I was incredibly proud, but not surprised.
 I witnessed their eloquent and introspective thoughts in class.
 I saw them grapple with course material and excel.
 I knew what they were capable of achieving even when they couldn’t see it immediately themselves.
-I was their teacher, and they were my students, and that was all that matter to me at that moment.
+I was their teacher, and they were my students, and that was all that mattered to me at that moment.

 When Kinnan, Hisham and Tahseen graduated, I realised that this would most likely be the last time I see them, as they were leaving for the US.
 I never imagined that the next time I heard from them or about them would be that they had fallen victim to a shooting.